aleshaleksey/fansys23/03-movement-exploration.md

 ___
 ## Load and Carrying Capacity
 How much a character can carry is determined by its Str and its size.
 As a character approaches its carrying limit, it begins to suffer penalties.
 The categories are as follows.
+These capacities are modified by the "[Mighty I](06-abilities.md#mighty-i)" and "[Mighty II](06-abilities.md#mighty-ii)" boons.

 ### Weight limits table